stehrn/twelve_factor/README.md

 * `user:stehrn` maps to a hash data structure containing the mood data; the [HMSET](https://redis.io/commands/hmset) command sets specified fields (`_class`, `user`, and `mood`) to their respective values.
 Note how redis also ensures any previous value is deleted via [DEL](https://redis.io/commands/del)
 * `user` maps to a set containing unique users, [SADD](https://redis.io/commands/sadd) is used to add an item the set

-Now, in a separate terminal, fire up a new service process on a different port to avoid a clash:
+Now, in a separate terminal, fire up a second instance of the service (on a different port to avoid a clash):
 ```
 $ export SERVER_PORT=8095
 $ mvn spring-boot:run